Privacy & data protection

 Privacy policy & GDPR information

 We care about privacy and about using your personal data in a transparent, fair way.
-On this page we explain what data we collect, why we collect it, how long we keep it, and which rights you have under the EU General Data Protection Regulation (GDPR).
+On this page we explain what data we collect, why we collect it, how long we keep it, who we share it with, and which rights you have under the EU General Data Protection Regulation (GDPR).

 This privacy policy is intended as a clear summary for guests and website visitors.
 It does not replace tailored legal advice.
-If you have any questions, you can always contact us using the details below.
+If you have questions about how we handle your data, contact us using the details below.

 1. Who we are and contact details